Surrey Divorce Lawyers

 Uncontested divorce services are generally used when both spouses are seeking only a legal change in marital status.
 If you also need help with dividing family property, negotiating parenting plans, or determining spousal or child support obligations, our family lawyers can advise you on the best legal route and ensure your rights are protected.

 In British Columbia, there are two ways to file for an uncontested divorce: sole divorce and joint divorce.
 Both options are available through the BC Supreme Court and allow couples to end their marriage without a trial.
-However, each has its own process and requirements.

 Sole Uncontested Divorce